ostracize/psadmin-wiki/general/mos_searching.md

----
-title: Searching in My Oracle Support
+# Searching in My Oracle Support
-layout: en
-permalink: /posts/getting_started/mos_searching/
----

 Some tips when searching in My Oracle Support to help you find relevant documents.